Sia: 2020–present: Music and Reasonable Woman

 Her ninth album, Music – Songs from and Inspired by the Motion Picture, was released in February 2021 in connection with the release of her film, Music.
-The album peaked at number 8 on the US Billboard soundtrack album chart, and number 12 on the ARIA charts.
+The album peaked at number 8 on the US Billboard soundtrack album chart and number 12 on the ARIA charts.

 Her tenth studio album, Reasonable Woman, was released on 3 May 2024.
 Mark Kennedy wrote, for the Associated Press, "Sia hasn't lost a step [in her] ability to switch from hurt and broken ("I Forgive You") to ecstatic lover ("Towards the Sun") to vengeful, hell-releasing angel, like on "I Had a Heart". ...
 But on this outing, the ... forever catchy Sia is most interesting with others.
 In addition to the Khan duet, the best songs are "Dance Alone" with Kylie Minogue, "Incredible" with Labrinth and "Fame Won't Love You" with Paris Hilton"; he says, however, that Sia "rarely shift[s] out of third gear" on the album.
 Sia executive produced Paris Hilton's 2024 album, Infinite Icon.

 A musical theatre adaptation of the film Saturday Church is set to premiere off-Broadway in late 2025.
 It has a book by Damon Cardasis and James Ijames and music and lyrics by Sia with additional music by Honey Dijon.
+A concert performance film made of her Nostalgic for the Present Tour was released in theatres in 2026 featuring Ziegler's dancing.